scheidan/CAIRS-Tutorial/README.md

 ```

 Optional: We can write the sensor positions in a file.
 This is useful
-for the visualization where the sensor position are shown.
+to visualize the sensor positions.
 ```Julia
 sensor2csv(signals, "sensor_coor.csv")
 ```